Age Discrimination Attorneys in Boise, ID

-Age discrimination in employment occurs when an employer treats an employee or applicant unfavorably because of that person’s age.
+Age discrimination in the workplace occurs when an employer treats an employee or applicant unfavorably because of that person’s age.
 The Age Discrimination in Employment Act (ADEA) only forbids discrimination against people aged 40 or older.
 It does not protect employees under the age of 40, and does not prevent an employer from treating an older employee more favorably than a younger employee.
 However, discrimination can occur when both employees are over 40, if the younger employee is treated more favorably than the older employee.

 Age discrimination can also occur in the form of harassment in the workplace by a supervisor, co-worker, client or customer of the employer.
 Such conduct can include offensive or derogatory remarks about a person’s age.
 Although the law does not prohibit simple teasing, offhand comments, or isolated incidents that are not very serious, harassment is illegal when it is so frequent or severe that it creates a hostile or offensive work environment or when it results in an adverse employment decision (such as the victim being fired or demoted).